warioddly/warioddly/README.md

 ## Hi there 👋

-I'm IMO, a driven tech enthusiast who loves building interesting things.
+I'm warioddly, a purposeful technology enthusiast who likes to create interesting things.

 #### Crafting With: